pemawangchuk2023/pemawangchuk2023/README.md

 </p>

 ### 🤠 Who Am I?
 👋 Hello!
-I'm a passionate, and strong believer of self-learning.
-I am finance by professional and programming by interest, and I am aiming to combine both the skills.
+I'm a passionate believer in self-learning.
+I am a finance professional by trade and a programmer by interest, aiming to combine both skills to build innovative solutions.

 ### 📜 Bitcoin Historian
-🌍 Deeply intrigued by Bitcoin's revolutionary journey, I dive into its history, evolution, and transformative impact.
-Uncovering the mysteries surrounding Satoshi Nakamoto and the innovations by pioneers like Nick Szabo fuels my curiosity.
+🌍 I am deeply intrigued by Bitcoin's revolutionary journey.
+I enjoy exploring its history, evolution, and transformative impact—from the mysteries of **Satoshi Nakamoto** to the groundbreaking work of pioneers like **Nick Szabo**.

 ---